These Are the Best States to Retire In to Make Your Savings Last

 Oklahoma

-Oklahoma is considered tax-friendly toward retirees with no social security income tax and only taxing withdrawals from retirement accounts partially.
+Oklahoma is considered tax-friendly toward retirees with no Social Security income tax and only partially taxing withdrawals from retirement accounts.
 Plus, what you are taxed might not be that much.
 Oklahoma’s state income tax begins at just .25% and only goes as high as 4.75%.

-It also ranks well in cost of living, stealing the second spot overall.
+It also ranks well in cost of living, stealing the top spot overall.
 Plus, Oklahoma doesn’t tax inheritances and provides a $10,000 deduction at tax time toward other types of retirement income.
 Like other Midwest states, the sales tax is a little high, but the low property prices help to offset that hit.
+Oklahoma has seen rising insurance costs — some of the highest in the nation — which is why it only makes our honorable mention lists.

 Are You Ready to Go?

 We found our winners when it comes to retirement savings, but don’t panic if your favorite destination isn’t on the list.
 While finances are important, there are a lot of factors that’ll go into choosing the best state for you.
 We simply think any choice should be a financially informed one.
-In fact, if the state you’re considering is a little more expensive, check out our Tips on Retiring Comfortably Without Being A Millionaire to still have an awesome retirement.
+In fact, if the state you’re considering is a little more expensive, you can still have an awesome retirement.
 Above all, we hope you can glide into your golden years financially prepared.

 Contributor Whitney Hansen covers banking, credit cards and investing for The Penny Hoarder.
 She also writes on other personal finance topics.